Learn your rights

 Meet the Team

-The L&I Attorneys at Emery | Reddy, PLLC are passionate about helping workers with L&I claims and Employment and Labor Law issues.
-We Help Workers®.
-It’s our motto and what drives us every day.
+The Seattle Workers’ Compensation and L&I Attorneys at Emery | Reddy, PLLC are passionate about helping workers with L&I claims and Employment and Labor Law issues.
+We help workers.® It’s our motto and what drives us every day.

-If you’re struggling with an L&I claim, injury, or legal issue at work, call us for a Free Case Review with an experienced Intake Specialist to learn more about how Emery | Reddy may be able to help you today.
+If you’re struggling with a Washington state L&I claim or legal issue at work, call us for a Free Case Review with an experienced Intake Specialist to learn more about how Emery | Reddy may be able to help.
 No fee unless we recover for you.

 “Very friendly interview and intake process.
 I was informed thoroughly about the processes in obtaining a lawyer and was given ample time to make a decision on representation.
 I’m thankful for everyone’s help and looking forward to working with this Firm on my worker’s compensation claim.”